sergiospagnuolo/graficos/README.md

 ## Data journalism tools reference list

-This a quick reference guide compiling numerous tools that can be used for journalistic purposes or other data/map-related approaches and projects.
+This is a quick reference guide compiling numerous tools that can be used for journalistic purposes or other data/map-related approaches and projects.

 The great majority of tools and libraries shown here are free to use and or open-source.

-_Compiled by [Sergio Spagnuolo](https://twitter.com/ProjetoStock)- if you have any suggestions or tips for this list, reach me through [Twitter - @ProjetoStock](https://twitter.com/ProjetoStock).
-I plan to update this regularly, but with no timeframe._
+_Compiled by [Sergio Spagnuolo](https://twitter.com/ProjetoStock).
+If you have any suggestions or tips for this list, reach me through [Twitter - @ProjetoStock](https://twitter.com/ProjetoStock)._

 ### Graphs